jeanslack/Videomass/docs/localization_howto.md

                "it": wx.LANGUAGE_ITALIAN,
                "de": wx.LANGUAGE_GERMAN,
                }

-For a list of the supported languages, please see [wx.Language](https://wxpython.org/Phoenix/docs/html/wx.Language.enumeration.html#wx-language)
+- For a list of the supported languages to append on 'app_const.py', please see [wx.Language](https://wxpython.org/Phoenix/docs/html/wx.Language.enumeration.html#wx-language)

+- When finish save 'app_const.py'.

+- Open a terminal window and go to the 'Videomass-?.?.?' folder and type: python3 launcher

-When you have completed your translation with 'Poedit', please send me the traslated files with 'videomass.po' and 'videomass.mo' extensions at:
+When you have completed your translation with 'Poedit', please send me your 'videomass.po' file at:

 <jeanlucperni@gmail.com>

 I will be grateful!!